mitschen/CarND-Traffic-Sign-Classifier-Project/MScharf_TrafficSignClassifier.md

 TSC contains some static as well as instance members.
 The intention behind the static members and functions is, that reading training-data as well as applying different transformations on this data should be done once, and then shared among all the configurations.

-As you can imaging: `X, Y train/valid/test` contains the testdata read from the file.
+As you can imaging: `X, Y train/valid/test/custom` contains the testdata read from the file.
 The `classes` member contains the association between label 0-42 and the corresponding textual representation.
 The class is storing an overview of the samples for each label in the `trainingLabelSetIndex` - meaning for each label I've the index to a training sample.
 The class member `id` is used in the multithreaded environment to associate log-outputs with the corresponding configuration setup.

 Let review in short the static class methods:
 ######importData(filepath):
 Searches in the `filepath` for the files test.p/train.p/vlaid.p and signames.csv and uses `pickle` and `csv.DictReader` to read the data to the static classmembers mentioned above.
+######importCustomImages(filepath, fileList)
+This method will import my custom data I've taken from my surrounding.
+The fileList is a list of sets containing (filename, labelNbr)- expecting *.bmp files.
+These informations will be stored in the static members `X_custom`and `y_custom`.
 ######__printSummary():
 Provides a textual output based on the classmemebrs as expected by the jupyter notebook template in form of
 > Basic Summary of the DataSet